wp-plugins/icegram/readme.txt

 3. Editing an Icegram campaign - add multiple messages, edit them, targeting rules, full HTML editor, themes and more

 == Upgrade Notice ==
+= 1.7 =
+Improvements in styling, form embeds and retargeting.

 = 1.6 =
 Improvements in optin form embedding, bug fixes and more.
 Required update.